locnh/ansible-magento/README.md

 ## What is this ?
 Ansible playbook for setting up environment for Magento, it will install server with NginX / Apache and PHP with compatible version and modules for Magento.

-Sandbox build for Magento 2.x (`2-dev`) comes with composer, nodejs, grunt.
+Sandbox build for `Magento 2` comes with composer, nodejs, grunt.

 ![Magento Logo](https://upload.wikimedia.org/wikipedia/en/c/c2/Magento_logo.png)